opendatacube/odc-tools/libs/stats/README.md

 Note that configurations will vary between different products.
 See this [sample configuration for Australian Landsat-8](https://bitbucket.org/geoscienceaustralia/datakube-apps/src/develop/workspaces/dea-dev/processing/06_stats.yaml).

+If no cog_opts:overrides:rgba in configurations or relative plug-in rgba method return None.
+There is no rgba.tif in output files.

 It is also possible to define custom plugins outside of `odc.stats.*`.
 To do that, define class deriving from `odc.stats.model.StatsPluginInterface` and implement `.input_data` and `.reduce` methods.
 You can then specify fully qualified name of your custom plugin in `cfg.yaml`.

 ```yaml